-Each level of a Table Rating represents a 25% premium increase above the Standard Rate.
+Each level of a Table Rating represents about a 25% premium increase above the Standard Rate.

-Remember, it is rare for a life insurer to deny coverage strictly because of gout.
+It is very unlikely for a life insurer to deny you for coverage strictly because of gout.

 There usually must be several other high risk factors involved to result in a flat decline.

 If you are declined for traditional coverage there are still options available. to you.